-Police Pension Plan \$ 302,896
+Police Pension Plan \$ 301,459

-Non-Uniform Plan 155,205
+Non-Uniform Plan 153,202

-Total \$ 458,101
+Total \$ 454,661

 The Minimum Municipal Obligation is calculated based on total payroll information from the prior year.
 Multiplying rates are set by the actuarial studies performed every other year.
 Administrative charges are then included.
 Any actuarial surpluses or deficiencies are then amortized.
 The Pennsylvania Municipal Retirement System (PMRS) sets this amount based on the actuarial study.
+The last actuarial study completed by PMRS was in 2024.